hmcts/opal-frontend/src/app/components/govuk/govuk-checkboxes/readme.md

 ---

-This `README.md` outlines the key inputs, structure, and usage details of the `govuk-checkboxes` component, along with how to customize it using inputs like `legendText`, `legendHint`, and others【65†source】.
+This `README.md` outlines the key inputs, structure, and usage details of the `govuk-checkboxes` component, along with how to customize it using inputs like `legendText`, `legendHint`, and others.